-Still on the notion of proof in numbers, displaying statistics comes in at the top on establishing credibility.
+Still, on the notion of proof in numbers, displaying statistics comes at the top of establishing credibility.
 It will also provide users with assurance that your product is the one for them.
-Do highlight the number of people using your services, the number of clients you have, or how many products you have sold in the past.
-The reason to do this is to illustrate your potential customers that your product is worth their time, trust, and money.
-If you manage to do that they will jump onto your bandwagon.
+For example, to highlight the number of people using your services, the number of clients you have, or how many products you have sold in the past.
+The reason to do this is to illustrate to your potential customers that your product is worth their time, trust, and money.
+If you manage to do that, they will jump onto your bandwagon.

 4. How to use influencer endorsements to generate more leads

-With all of the above methods, make sure your claims are not only true, but believable.
-I would love to hear your experiences on using the bangwagon in your content marketing strategies.
+With all of the above methods, make sure your claims are not only true but believable.
+I would love to hear your experiences on using the bandwagon in your content marketing strategies.
 How to generate more leads using the bandwagon effect - did it work?
 What were the results?
 Was it what you expected?
 Please let me know by leaving a comment below.

 Enjoy the day.

 Ranya is an entrepreneur with over a decade experience in pulling up her sleeves and getting S*** done.
 She is specialized in inbound marketing and inbound sales.